 I’m not sure this is really a “bonus” and not a requirement, but a really good jeweler should be likable and easy to communicate with.
 Who wants to work with someone they can’t along with and don’t like?

 Finally, it doesn’t hurt if your jeweler has a bit of a romantic streak in them.
 Because you love your jewelry and a lot of jewelry is given with love.

-To Help You Find Your Excellent Jeweler, Here Are Two Helpful Posts:
+To Help You Find a Good Jeweler, Here Are Two Helpful Posts: